Attrob/csv-to-json/README.md

 # Requirements and versions:

 node: 20.10.0

 express: 4.19.1

 knex: 3.1.0

 pg: 8.11.3

-# Start
+# Start to Finish

 1. Clone the repository
 2. Install node and postgres RDBMS
 3. Install the dependencies in package.json file.
 Use "npm i".
 4. Configure database and use the following command to create the users table.
     CREATE TABLE public.users (
         id SERIAL PRIMARY KEY NOT NULL,
         "name" VARCHAR(255) NOT NULL,